Rzfn2/Rzfn2/README.md

 ## 📜 About Me
 I am a dedicated cybersecurity graduate from **Asia Pacific University (APU)**, specialized in **network security, penetration testing, and digital forensics**.
 Proficient in **risk management, threat mitigation, and secure system architecture**, I have hands-on experience with tools such as **Wireshark, Metasploit, SIEM systems, IDS, IPS, network scanning, and system hardening**.

-Currently, I am preparing for the **CompTIA Security+** and **eJPTv2** certifications, with a keen interest in specializing in **cloud security**.
+Currently, I am preparing for the **eJPTv2** certifications, with a keen interest in specializing in **cloud security**.
 Passionate about continuous learning and problem-solving, I am eager to contribute to securing digital infrastructures.

 ---